youzan/zent/packages/zent/src/sortable/README_en-US.md

 ## Sortable

+Organize information by dragging page elements.

+### Suggestion

+- Suitable for multiple functions, lists, pictures intuitive, high degree of freedom sorting scene;

+### Note

-Sortable is used for drag and drop elements of a container
+- Paging drag and drop is not supported

 ### API